- Venue New York Hilton Midtown

 Search our directory

-More than 60 meeting and event industry associations and organizations from New York and around the world gathered at the Hilton New York on the eve of Meeting Professionals International's MPI Foundation board of trustees meeting, to channel the industry's efforts into responding to the problems the industry is facing after the September 11 attacks.
+NEW YORK More than 60 meeting and event industry associations and organizations from New York and around the world gathered at the Hilton New York on the eve of Meeting Professionals International's MPI Foundation board of trustees meeting, to channel the industry's efforts into responding to the problems the industry is facing after the September 11 attacks.
 The MPI Foundation serves as an industry think tank and grants as much as $300,000 annually for new projects, so it has the ability to incubate any new initiatives coming out of the summit.

 The MPI Foundation moved its board of trustees meeting from Boston to New York as a show of support for New York City.
 NYC & Company chief Cristyne Nicholas greeted the industry leaders, thanked them for their commitment to the city, and said the tourism group will continue to work to bring groups to New York City.